 For Schengen Visas that have the main purpose of visiting a friend/family/national or reuniting with a fiancé/husband/etc. in a Schengen state, naturally, you should apply in the corresponding Embassy of the country where that person comes from.

 Meanwhile, if you are planning to visit several Schengen Countries for your trip, your application must be made at the embassy of the main destination country — meaning, the country where you will be staying the longest.
-If the length of stay is almost the same, it’s best to apply for the country that you will first fly or enter to.
+If the length of stay is almost the same, it’s best to apply for the country that you will first fly or enter in.

 » Which Schengen embassy will I have a better chance of getting a Visa?

-There’s NO such thing as an embassy that would easily give away Schengen Visas.
+There’s no such thing as an embassy that would easily give away Schengen Visas.
 But, if it is a question of time — like which Embassy can you get application results the quickest — then that would be an easier query for me to answer, which then leads us to the question…

 » How long does it take for Schengen Visa results to be released?